keelly-wang/Particle-Waves/README.md

 The user can add as many jets and barriers as they please, but having more than 5 of either will cause the program to lag significantly.
 The user can also delete jets and barriers by pressing the “Delete”button.

 <strong>D. Cycling and Reflection.</strong> Once there are more than 300 particles on the screen, the user can choose to generate jet particles by redrawing particles from the left and/or right sides of the screen at the jets’ positions.
 This prevents excessive particle buildup and reduces lag.
-If there are more than 1600 particles, the program will automatically switch to “Multi” cycling, in which particles are randomly pulled from the right or left side of the screen. <br>
+If there are more than 1600 particles, the program will automatically switch to “Multi” cycling, in which particles are randomly pulled from the right or left side of the screen.

 The user can also toggle particle reflection off the sides of the screen to suit their needs.
 For example, a simulation of the Doppler effect would work best with reflection turned off on at least two sides of the screen; the side towards which the particles are moving, and the side towards which the jets are moving.

 <strong>Inputs to the program</strong> <br>